SARL dividends: rules, taxation and pitfalls

 Conclusion#

 SARL dividends are neither good nor bad in nature.
 They are adapted or not to a given situation.
-In 2026, with a PFU at 31.4% and CSG at 10%, the only serious method is to arbitrate with figures and not with preconceived ideas.
+In 2026, with a PFU at 31.4% and CSG raised to 10.6%, the only serious method is to arbitrate with figures and not with preconceived ideas.

 The right strategy combines rémunération, dividends and reinvestment based on social protection needs, company cash flow and the manager's asset project.